Priority Funding Areas

 Highmark Foundation funds evidence-based prevention programs and interventions such as HIV/AIDS education, physical activity and nutrition, and other programs to address cancer, cardiovascular disease, arthritis, kidney disease, stroke, and diabetes.
 See our grant guidelines to learn if your program is eligible for funding.

 Family health encompasses a broad range of issues which impact the family unit.
-These issues include maternal health, adolescent health, mental health, family-centric nutrition, physical activity programs, and programs focusing on seniors.
+These issues include maternal health, bullying prevention, adult and childhood obesity prevention, adolescent health, mental health, family-centric nutrition, physical activity programs, and programs focusing on seniors.

 Highmark Foundation has a long history of providing public health grants that focus on improving health, preventing disease, and promoting wellness among families.
 Initiatives to improve family health through innovative programs include an HPV vaccination toolkit for young adolescents, oral health care for veterans, physical fitness for underserved adults and youth, and stroke care support.